-(3d): The eRG/gateway UE forwards the service access request to the PIN Device only if the user authentication is successful.
-Otherwise, the 5RG/gateway rejects the request for service access.
+(3d): The PIN Element with gateway Capability forwards the service access request to the PIN Element only if the user authentication is successful.
+Otherwise, the PIN Element with gateway Capability rejects the request for service access.

-(3e): The eRG/gateway UE starts to forward the traffic between the PIN Device and the UE.
+(3e): The PIN Element with gateway Capabilitystarts to forward the traffic to/from the PIN Elements.

-- For Case (a), the eRG supports indirect communication for forwarding the traffic over 5G network between the PIN Device and the UE.

-- For Case (b), the eRG supports communication at home for forwarding the traffic between two PINs, i.e. the UE and the PIN Device.